 When to hire a Full-stack developer for your business?

 - Minor projects with less complexity: If your project size is small to medium with fewer complexities, it is good to hire a full-stack developer.
-He/she can cover a wide range of technologies, switch between the tasks, and meet the expectations.
+He/she can cover a wide range of technologies, switch between tasks, and meet the expectations.

-- Limited budget: For enterprises with a limited budget, hiring a full-stack-developer is an ideal choice.
+- Limited budget: For enterprises with a limited budget, hiring a full-stack developer is an ideal choice.
 If you can’t afford many specialist developers, you can hire a full-stack developer to help you get positive outcomes.

 - Small businesses/Startups: If you are an early-stage startup or small business, you can significantly benefit from full-stack developers.
 Startups have time and budgetary constraints; if you consider these aspects, full-stack developers can be highly beneficial.
 Read cost of app development to get an idea on how much does it cost to build an app for your business in 2021.

 - Time constraints: If you have to complete a project within a short period, you can hire a full-stack developer to ease the process.
 Their expertise in various areas and the ability to switch between tasks help you to complete the project in a short time frame.